JackClarkson03/Take-Home-Compatibility-Task/README.md

 The Heuristic compatibility score works to resolve this problem, and gives a more naunced scoring system.

-- ** Explain how it works
+- ** Explain how it works ............
+It uses a combination of audio-based and psychometric-based scoring systems.
 - ** Create pipeline diagram
 - There are several weighting parameters in config.py, each with an explainable meaning which allows for the incorporation of beliefs about the importance of different types of compatability.
 My approach to adjusting the final weights was to more clearly set out a definition of "compatability" in my head, write unit tests to check whether the model encorporated these beliefs, and then tweak the weights and the individual personality trait score functions accordingly until the model passes the test.
-This "compatability" definition is hard to atriculate, but I believe that ... (mention causual conversation compatability is the metric)...
+General "compatability" is hard to define, but in the interest of narrowing the scope, and due to the nature of the conversation data given for this project, I will aim to define casual conversation compatability.
+That is, the potential for participants to achieve conversational flow, characterised by mutual ease, positive emotional tenor and sustained engagement.
+With relation to the personality traits provided, this can be summed up as follows.

  - Openness is generally positive for compatibility.
 A pair where both are high in openness is better than a pair where both are low in openness, but similar openness is better than a mixture.
 This is because shared curiosity or shared preference for routine leads to smoother conversatins, but high openness allows for an interest in a wider range of topics.
  - Similairty in conscinetiousness is positive, but less critical than other traits.
 Very high differences can cause friction, but moderate differences are usually compatible for friendly conversation.
  - Complementary is extraversion is positive.
 Two extreme extraverts are moderately compatible but there may be competition for speaking time.
 Pairs of introverts are least compatible due to difficulty in initiating and maintaining a conversation.
+Ambiverts should have neutral compatibility.
  - Agreeableness is a positive trait for casual conversation and is a strong predictor of compatability.
 Pairs where both are high on agreeableness are most compatable, followed by a mixture of agreeableness.
  - Neuroticism is a negative trait that inversely predicts compatability.
 Pairs where both are high are least compatabile due to potential for negativity spirals.
  - For trait importance, agreeableness and low neuroticism are the most important traits, followed by complementary extraversion, with openess and conscientiousness ranking least important.
 This is because a conversations pleasantness and flow are heavily influenced by how cooperative and emotionally stable the participatns are.
 Having a balance of talking and listening helps maintain engagement, and shared curiosity or conscientiousness are generally not as important.